glasnt/blog/_posts/2017-10-28-yet-another-year-of-public-speaking.md

  * Be invited to speak at a conference not in my native programming language (RubyConf AU 2017)
  * Turned down events (it's HARD, but SelfCare is paramount)
  * Go see the shipwreck of which an open source project of mine is a namesake (Batavia)
- * Give a cover version talk that was a parady of one of my own talks (Emoji Archeology 101)
+ * Give a cover version talk that was a parody of one of my own talks (Emoji Archeology 101)
  * Watch a parody talk delivered about a cover talk I've given (I am Not Tom Eastman) (technically Sept '16)
  * Spend time with amazing, interesting, vibrant people who are all dear to my heart
  * Slowly work my way out of a deep depression by spending time with aforementioned people